Relocation Guide · Last updated 1 June 2026

 Water in Gibraltar

-In most Ocean Village and modern apartment blocks, water is billed collectively via a service charge rather than individually metered per flat.
-If you are in a standalone house or older property, you are more likely to need an individual account.
-Your landlord should clarify this before you move in.
+In many modern apartment blocks, particularly larger developments such as Ocean Village, water is billed collectively via a service charge rather than individually metered per unit.
+If that is the case in your building, you will not need to register a separate water account at all.
+If you are in a standalone house or an older property, an individual account is more likely to be required.
+Your landlord should confirm the arrangement before you sign your tenancy agreement.

 Broadband and Internet

-Gibraltar has good broadband infrastructure for its size.
-The main providers are:
+Gibraltar has strong broadband infrastructure for its size.
+Two main providers serve the residential market, and it is worth comparing both before you commit.

 Gas in Gibraltar

-If your property has a gas hob or a gas heater, it will use bottled LPG (Calor-type gas cylinders).
-These are available from hardware shops and petrol stations in Gibraltar.
-A standard gas cylinder costs approximately £20 to £30 and lasts several weeks with normal cooking use.
+Where a property has a gas hob or a gas heater, it runs on bottled LPG cylinders.
+These are available from hardware shops and petrol stations around Gibraltar.
+A standard cylinder lasts several weeks with normal cooking use.
+Most modern Gibraltar apartments are fully electric and do not use bottled gas at all, so the majority of new arrivals never need to deal with LPG.

 Practical Tips for Setting Up